'Turn on, tune in...' (yeah, really).

-It's a limitation of the software, and and we're looking for alternatives.
+It's a limitation of retarded software, and we're looking for alternatives.

-To prevent server overload, it refreshes at 30- or 60-second intervals, rather than with track-change, and stops updating after a fixed period (currently an hour, although we may reconfig this).
+To supposedly prevent server overload, it refreshes at 30- or 60-second intervals, rather than with track-change, and stops updating after a fixed period (currently an hour, although we may reconfig this).
+[As I said, 'retarded'.]

 So, trust your ears and use your own best judgment… whatever the status message shows, it's unlikely that Seth Godin has hooked-up with Creedence, or that BB King is giving business advice.

-Using iTunes may be a good idea—updates are instant with track-change, and don't stop after an hour/other time period.
+Using iTunes [which isn't retarded] may be a good idea—updates are instant with track-change, and don't stop after an hour/other time period.